ndwang/ndwang.github.io/_projects/Bmad-bot.md

 Bmad bot is an intelligent assistant that can provide instant access to Bmad and Tao manual through advanced AI-powered workflow.

 Imagine having a knowledgeable colleague who's read every page of Bmad manual and can answer any question you have about particle accelerator physics.
 That's exactly what Bmad bot is trying to do.
-It's an AI assistant that lives in your Slack workspace and helps you navigate complex technical documentation through simple conversations.
+It's an AI assistant that lives in your digital workspace and helps you navigate complex technical documentation through simple conversations.
 Instead of digging through hundreds of pages of Bmad manual, you can simply ask it questions in plain English:

 - **What attributes does a quadrupole have?**
 - **How do I set up a lattice file?**